shrinerb/shrine-url/README.md

 photo.image.delete   # No-op
 ```

-This cached file will be promoted to permanent storage like any other cached
+Uploading this cached file to permanent storage will download the file from the
-file.
+URL.

 ## Use cases